Enderlook/Net-State-Machine/README.md

 {
     /// Creates a configured and initialized state machine using the configuration provided by this factory. public StateMachine<TState, TEvent, TRecipient> Create(TRecipient recipient);

-    /// Same as Create() but includes a value that can be passed to subscribed delegates. public StateMachine<TState, TEvent, TRecipient> CreateWithParameter<TParameter>(TRecipient recipient, TParameter parameter);

     /// Stores a parameter(s) that can be passed to subscribed delegates. public ParametersBuilder With<T>(T parameter);